NEONScience/NEON-Data-Skills/org/tutorialSeries/neon-dc-phenology-series.md

 * Be able to import and plot vector data in `shapefile` and `.csv` formats.
 * Know how to work with raster time series data.

-## Things You’ll Need To Complete This Lesson
+## Things You’ll Need To Complete This Series
 To complete this lesson: you will need the most current version of R, and preferably RStudio, loaded on your computer.